littlechestnutgames/chestnut/README.md

 These were all examples of named functions.

-Default values can be specific as the above example, but they cannot appear before a required argument or on a variadic.
+Default values can be specific as the above example, but they cannot appear before a required argument or on a **variadic**.
 Variadic values allow the developer to use as many arguments of one type as they like for that parameter.
 Keep in mind, variadics can only appear once, as the last argument.

 ### Example